AljoschaMeyer/chainable-command/readme.md

 Supported options:

 - `instanceOptions`: This is available to the lifecycle functions as `this.options`.
+- `operands`: This is available to the lifecycle functions as `this.operands`.
 - `stdinOptions`: These options are passed to the `stream.Writable` constructor of `instance.stdin`.
 - `stdoutOptions`: These options are passed to the `stream.Readable` constructor of `instance.stdout`.
 - `stderrOptions`: These options are passed to the `stream.Readable` constructor of `instance.stderr`.